Heritage Center - Jonesport Historical Society

 The new home of the Jonesport Heritage Center is the main floor of the Sawyer Building at 21 Sawyer Square, donated by John V. Sawyer II to the society in January 2011.
 It was built in 1896 by John's great grandfather Edward Mansfield Sawyer and his great great uncle Daniel James Sawyer.
 The building served as a ship's chandlery, general store, Jonesport Branch of the Pittsfield Co.
 Bank, and U.S. Custom House.

 Generous member contributions have provided a lot of the funds to accomplish the building restoration so far.
-The remaining large projects are re-drilliing the well, cleaning and water-proofing the basement, and insulating and replacing exterior walls.
+Some of the remaining large projects are: refinishing the floor in the JHS office, replacing a few more windows, re-drilliing the well, water-proofing the basement, building more storage shelves, and fixing the entrance steps.

 The beautiful village of Jonesport played a major role in the era of early sea-faring, ship building and fishing industry.
 Please consider making a generous tax deductible donation to accomplish this goal of providing a showplace to fulfill the motto "Preserving Our Heritage".
 Print the membership form attached on the Historical Society Main Page to submit your tax-deductible donations.